Book an appointment online, ask questions via our form, or call us. We’ll get back to you as soon as we can.

 You may often feel anxious or depressed.
 Preoccupied with worries, you might have trouble feeling energized and motivated to study, complete chores, or engage with your interests.
 When your parents comment on or respond to these behaviors, you might perceive their reaction as unwarranted and overbearing.
 The more they push, the more you want to keep to yourself and retreat from the pressure of it all—whether that’s by numbing your emotions, avoiding your home life, or escaping into your phone.

 You might not feel comfortable sharing about certain aspects of your life with your parents, siblings, or friends.
 And if you were raised adhering to particular cultural or religious traditions, there may be additional pressures on you to follow certain rules and limitations.
 Maybe you’re questioning parts of your identity—like your gender or sexuality—and you don’t want to feel judged.
-Or perhaps you’ve started experimenting with alcohol, drugs, or sex, and you know your family would disapprove.

 You may be struggling to accept yourself, evidenced by low self-esteem, self-destructive behaviors, and a negative body image.
 Caught up in the comparison culture of social media and the race toward college, you may battle with the nagging feeling that you don’t measure up to those around you.